Bossiskeyboard/backplate-bakeneko60/README.md

 if you need more help join this discord server kkatano discord https://discord.gg/dKMMmT8vnu

-Contact me boss.xci on discord if you need questions asked
+Contact me bosspapob on discord if you need questions asked

 # Video of the Keyboard Case
 https://youtu.be/iIp2oGb9rz0?si=msBZ12x7iNyXTaqd